commercetools/merchant-center-application-kit/.changeset/big-mayflies-bake.md

 '@commercetools-frontend/application-shell': patch
 ---

-Navigation menu item is again clickable even if it has submenu.
+First level navigation menu items are clickable again even it they have submenu items.